 As a mom I am always juggling to manage things.
-I am constantly sprinting to balance everything.
+I am constantly sprinting to maintain the work-life balance.
 I am also secretly hoping to time when my baby decided to poop or pee so that if it happens as per my timing, I can may be squeeze in more chores

 As mothers, we want to be the epitome of perfection ourselves and often our world comes crashing down faster than a Jenga tower when we are not that epitome.
 As mother’s we also need to understand that what we need in our lives is a balancing scale that not only balances our chores but also makes sure we are easily able to maintain a work-life balance.